The Making of Asian-American Flushing

 A provocative talk that argues that the modern boundaries of "Asian-American" as a racial/demographic group do not make sense to the vast majority of people who have been classified under that label.
 No "Asian-Americans" think of themselves as "Asian-American," but rather as "Chinese" or "Korean" or "Indian-American."
 This talk argues for a disaggregation of this category and suggests better ways to foster real solidarity between these groups.

-Jay Caspian Kang is a writer-at-large at The New York Times Magazine and the author of the upcoming book The Loneliest Americans.
+Jay Caspian Kang is a writer-at-large at The New York Times Magazine and the author of The Loneliest Americans.
 He was a founding editor at Grantland and an Emmy-nominated correspondent on Vice on HBO.
 Kang's journalism career has been far from typical -- he started out in the writing business as a novelist, but found his way to journalism after spending much of his twenties as a professional poker player and overall surf bum.
 He writes now about race, identity, and economics for a variety of publications and outlets including This American Life, The New Yorker and The Nation and can speak at-length about a variety of topics, city planning, the history of immigration in the United States, education policy, Affirmative Action and gambling.

 Jay is a co-host of the podcast, Time to Say Goodbye, providing commentary, reporting, and links about Asia, the Coronavirus and Asian-America.

 He currently lives in Berkeley, CA with his family.